walego/Lootsplosion/README.md

 This  MVC allows a user to create Items, Loot, Enemies, Loot Sources, and Loot Pools

+You can use the deployed project here: https://lootsplosionmvc.azurewebsites.net/

 ## Items

 Items are not a necessary table for the functionality to work, but they help the user experience.